esphome/esphome-core/README.md

 }
 ```

-And voilà - esphomelib will now automatically manage everything such as logging to MQTT, Home Assistant MQTT discovery,
+And voilà 🎉 - esphomelib will now automatically manage everything such as logging to MQTT, Home Assistant MQTT
-OTA updates, light effects/transitions, WiFi reconnects, etc. for you - amazing, right?
+discovery, OTA updates, light effects/transitions, WiFi reconnects, etc etc. for you - amazing, right?

+If you have [MQTT Discovery](#home-assistant-configuration) enabled in Home Assistant, all the sensors defined here
+will even show up in the front end without adding anything to your configuration file.

 ## Powerful Core

 It doesn't stop there.
 If you, for some reason, want to customize the default options for a component, just call the
 corresponding methods, almost all options are customizable.
 And if there's an unsupported device, simply create
 a `Component` for it and esphomelib will take care of the MQTT stuff.
 You will even be able to use all of your
 existing Arduino libraries!
 If you create a component, please then also consider creating a pull request so that
-others won't have to reimplement everything again.
+others won't have to re-implement everything again.

 esphomelib is built on a powerful core.
 Every object in esphomelib that interacts with a device, peripheral, or MQTT,
 is a `Component` - and every one of those has its own independent lifecycle with the `setup()` and `loop()` options